amshenoy/example-excel-addin/README.md

 ### `install.ps1`
 - Takes the static root URL
 - Downloads the manifest
-- Moves the manifest to a plugins folder
+- Moves the manifest to a specified plugins folder

 <hr>